ministryofjustice/developer-playground/README.md

 The [technology service manual](https://www.gov.uk/service-manual/technology) helps us to understand why we focus on creating an environment that closely matches production.

+---
 > :sparkles: **Do you have questions?**<br>
-> The [Discussions board](https://github.com/ministryofjustice/developer-playground/discussions) is a great place for
+> The [Discussions board](https://github.com/ministryofjustice/developer-playground/discussions) is a great place to
-> reaching the community. :smile:
+> reach the community. :smile:
+---

 ## Installation